 When he proposed their idea about antiseptic, Lister’s peers contradicted their idea and not immediately accepted eventually his idea gained nearly worldwide fame and acceptance.

 For his outstanding work in the field of medicine and surgery, Queen Victoria ennobled a Baronet in 1883 and received the title of honor Sir Joseph Lister.
 After that, in 1902, he awarded the Order of Merit by King Edward VII.

-After completing their funereal service at Westminster Abbey, his body is buried in London at Hampstead Cemetery and the grave is situated to the south-east of central Church.
+After completing their funeral service at Westminster Abbey, his body is buried in London at Hampstead Cemetery and the grave is situated to the southeast of central Church.

 Legacy and Achievements:

-After his death, the found of Lister medal through the memorial fund and this medal is the most prestigious prize and awarded to an eminent Surgeon.
+After his death, the foundation of Lister medal by the memorial fund and this medal is the most prestigious prize and awarded to an eminent Surgeon.

 In 1883, Queen Victoria ennobled him the title of Baronet due to their great discoveries.

-On 26 June 1902, the Coronation Honours list was published and Lord Lister was allocated as a Privy Counsellor and become a member of the New Order of Merit.
+On 26 June 1902, the Coronation Honours list was published and Lord Lister was allocated as a Privy Counselor and become a member of the New Order of Merit.

 On 8 August 1902, he received the Order from King Edward VII, and after that, On 11 August 1902, he declared as a member of the council at Buckingham Palace.